Athletic Medical Clearance

 Millersville University Athletic Training is committed to protecting and promoting the health and safety of all varsity student-athletes.
 An important step in this process is ensuring that student-athletes are medically cleared for activity prior to beginning their athletic participation.

 The medical clearance process for student-athletes consists of five major components.
 It is recommended that you begin this process as soon as possible to avoid potential delays in being cleared for athletic participation.
-For students new to Millersville Intercollegiate Athletics, medical records including sickle cell results, immunization history, and a physical exam within the past year are required and can take time to obtain.
+For students entering their first year of participation with Millersville Intercollegiate Athletics, medical records including sickle cell results, immunization history, and a physical exam within the past year are required and can take time to obtain.
 Returning student-athletes need to complete their Smartabase/AMS account and schedule a PPE with an athletic trainer.
 Please carefully review these instructions and complete them.
 Any questions can be addressed to Heather Wolfe via email at heather.wolfe@millersville.edu

 -